BShadid/TweetBuilder/README.md

 Running aiDriver.py will run the interface script every 10 minutes and generate/send tweets automatically.
 Both human and automatic modes tweet as [@2Nip\_DataMiner](https://twitter.com/2Nip_DataMiner)

+This program requires the keys.py file to interact with Twitter's API.
+This is not in the repository.
+For access to this file, contact one of the contributors.

+## Updates

+MAY 1, 2017: aiDriver.py and interface2.py have both been removed from the repository temporarily.
+They may be added back later.

 ## Disclaimer

 This project will be using the tweepy python package to interact with the